-All Alameda Fire Chiefs Association Members are granted Management Incentive Pay equivalent to ten (10) standard work week days per fiscal year which is earned throughout the year over 26 pay periods.
-AFCA members will receive monetary compensation for Management Incentive Pay in 26 installments per year.
+All Alameda Fire Chiefs Association Members are granted Management Incentive Pay Level 1 which is equivalent to ten (10) standard work week days per fiscal year which is earned throughout the year over 26 pay periods.
+AFCA members will receive monetary compensation for Management Incentive Pay Level 1 in 26 installments per year.
 The compensation shall be calculated using the member's hourly pay rate, as listed in the applicable City of Alameda Fire Department Salary List, multiplied by 80 (hours) and divided by 26 (paydays).
-If a salary adjustment occurs during a fiscal year the Management Incentive Pay benefit shall be re-calculated as of the effective date of the adjustment using the above formula.
-Management Incentive Pay shall be administered as per 2 C.C.R.
+If a salary adjustment occurs during a fiscal year the Management Incentive Pay Level 1 benefit shall be re-calculated as of the effective date of the adjustment using the above formula.
+Management Incentive Pay Level 1 shall be administered as per 2 C.C.R.
 571 (a) (1).
-(See Second Amended Appendix A)
+(See Amended Appendix A)